AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.2.5 LR all constituents of an Output state abstraction must be referenced in the Refined_Global aspect
+      :Trace Unit: FE 7.2.5 LR all constituents of an Output state abstraction must be referenced in the Refined_Global aspect

 #.
 The legality rules for :ref:`global-aspects` and External states described in